Milk Production and Your High-Risk Baby

 You may have a delay in the time when your milk comes in after the birth of a high-risk baby.
 Also, it is not unusual to have a drop in the amount being pumped after several weeks.
 A drop may be gradual or it may occur suddenly.

-Do not wait to get help if milk production is ever a concern.
+Don't wait to get help if milk production is ever a concern.
 The sooner you intervene, the better.
-Ask a certified lactation consultant, your baby's nurse, doctor, or a breastfeeding support leader to help you figure out what might be affecting milk production if:
+Ask a certified lactation consultant, your baby's nurse, healthcare provider, or a breastfeeding support leader to help you figure out what might be affecting milk production if:

-You are not producing a daily total of at least 16 ounces of milk by 7 to 10 days after birth.
+You are not making a daily total of at least 16 ounces of milk by 7 to 10 days after birth.

 You begin obtaining less and less milk each day for 3 or 4 days in a row.